ScytedTV-Studios/coffee.scyted.tv/README.md

-**NOTE:** This is a joke that has no real importance and may not last forever.
-You can view the website at [coffee.scyted.tv](https://coffee.scyted.tv/).
+**NOTE:** This is a joke webpage that has no real importance and may not last forever.
+For shits and giggles, we created a fake little wikiHow-type website where people could learn how to make Coffee.
+Everyone makes their coffee differently, so take these instructions with a grain of salt.
+You can view the website at [coffee.scyted.tv](https://coffee.scyted.tv/) if you so please.